Cambridge University Liberal Association: Notable former members

-As with many Cambridge political societies, CULA and its predecessors were the first political organisations to involve many people who went on to political careers – some outside Liberal politics altogether.
-Notable alumni include:
+As with many Cambridge political societies, CULA and its predecessors (such as the longstanding CULC), were the first political organisations to involve many people who went on to both political and non-political careers – and therefore a number ended up outside Liberal politics altogether.
+The following notable alumni, in the gallery of photographs immediately below, were all CULC members.
+Again in the gallery, descriptions of any official positions held are listed at the end of each relevant entry: